sebs-code/python-exercise/README.md

 - Write code as you normally would write for deployment to a production environment.
 - Use Python version 3.6+.
 - Provide instructions on how to install and run the application.
-- Document how you could deploy and monitor the application.
+- Document (in a text/markdown file) how you could go about deploying & monitoring the application.
+- If you ran out of time on any of the high level requirements, write down which you specifically did not yet implement.

 Try to spend no more than 4 hours on the exercise.
+Submit a pull request with your code or send it directly via email.